Use our gay travel guide to New York Pride for all the info on the best parties, main gay events, the parade, and tips on where to stay.

 The Moore (formerly “The GEM Chelsea”) is a boutique hotel located in Chelsea and it really is a little gem of a find.

 Prices are low for such a great location and while the rooms are small, they're perfect for those who are planning to be too busy to spend much time at a hotel anyway.

 There are so many amazing things to see and do in New York during Pride, but we've narrowed down our favorites so you don't miss out on the quintessential must-dos:

 When visiting New York, a tour of the main gay areas is a must for learning about the city's LGBTQ+ history.
 This comprehensive tour will take you to all the main gay sites such as Gay Street, the Stonewall Inn, the Oscar Wilde Memorial Bookshop, the NYC AIDS Memorial, and the Stonewall National Monument while explaining the significance of each.
 You'll get to enjoy a complimentary drink at the oldest gay bar in the city called “Juliu”, as well as a yummy ice cream cone at “Big Gay Ice Cream”!
 If you don't have as much time, this shorter tour also covers all the main gay sites in Greenwich village including the Stonewall Inn.

 Ascend the Empire State Building

-The Empire State Building is perhaps one of the most recognisable buildings in the world, certainly in New York.
-This famous art deco skyscraper was completed in 1931, held the title for world's tallest building for over 40 years and has been named one of the seven wonders of the modern world by the American Society of Civil Engineers.
+The Empire State Building is perhaps one of the most recognizable buildings in the world, certainly in New York.
+This famous art deco skyscraper was completed in 1931, held the title of the world's tallest building for over 40 years, and has been named one of the seven wonders of the modern world by the American Society of Civil Engineers.
 The highest open-air observatory in New York is located on the 86th floor and is a must-visit for incredible views of the city.
 If however, you want to be able to see the Empire State Building itself, then the Top of the Rock experience at Rockefeller Centre is also a great viewing spot!